j-stanfill-90/Win11-Req-Bypass/README.md

 If your CPU doesn’t support these, the script will detect it and **exit automatically**.
 This is a hard Windows requirement — it cannot be bypassed.

+### Credits
+This is a slightly modified version of Win11Modder's original Project

 ### License
 This script is provided as-is, without any warranties.
 Use it responsibly.